Seven Sleepers: Christian story

-Account in the Quran
+Islamic story

 Islamic Persian miniature of the Sleepers from a 1577 Stories of the Prophets manuscript.

-The Quran tells that the polytheists (mushriks) of Mecca, after consulting with the people of the Book, tested Muhammad by asking him three questions, and Surah Al-Kahf was sent down in answer to them.
-The mushriks inquired about the identity of the Sleepers of the Cave, the real story of Khidr, and about Dhu al-Qarnayn.
+Al-Kahf (الكهف) is the 18th chapter (sūrah) of the Qur'an with 110 verses (āyāt).
+Regarding the timing and contextual background of the revelation (asbāb al-nuzūl), it is an earlier Meccan surah, which means it was revealed before Muhammad's hijrah to Medina instead of after.
+It is the midst sura of Qur'an having the midst word "walyatalattaf" (وَلْيَتَلَطَّفْ), meaning "let him be kind".

-The story of the Companions of the Cave (أصحاب الکهف) is referred to in Surah Al-Kahf (Quran 18:9-26).
 The precise number of sleepers is not stated.
-The Quran furthermore states that people, shortly after the incident emerged, started to make "idle guesses" as to how many people were in the cave.
-To this, the Quran asserts, "My Sustainer knows best how many they were."
-Similarly, regarding the exact period of time the people stayed in the cave, the Quran, after asserting the guesswork of the people that "they remained in the cave for 300 years and nine added," resolves that "God knows best how long they remained [there]."
+The Qur'an furthermore states that people started to make "idle guesses" as to how many people were in the cave shortly after the incident emerged.
+To this, the Qur'an asserts, "My Sustainer knows best how many they were.".
+However, it is most likely it was seven like the other Greek legends suggest, with the noted that it was one of the views of the sects of Christians at Najran, Arabia.Tafsir Ibn Kathir mentions narrations from several companions of the Prophet saying they were the ones who knew the real number, and said it was seven, so it is unanimously agreed by most exegetes in Sunni Islam as the number being seven sleepers while the dog being the eighth.
+Similarly, regarding the exact period of time the people stayed in the cave, the Qur'an, after asserting the guesswork of the people that "they remained in the cave for 300 years and nine added," resolves that "God knows best how long they remained [there]."
 The 9 years are often interpreted as the difference between solar and lunar years.
-The Quran says that the sleepers included a dog, which Islamic tradition names as Qitmir, who guarded the entrance of the cave (verse 18).
+The Qur'an says that the sleepers included a dog, which Islamic tradition names as Qitmir, who guarded the entrance of the cave (verse 18).